YSHebron/cs21-mp2-scp-extension/README.md

 The video documentation may be accessed through this link:

 ### **Requirements**
-It is suggested for you to only watch the video documentation or skim through the written documentation due to the tediousness of the subject.
-Design, simulation, and testbench files from the workbench (`CS21_Project2_v2`) were also fetched for your quick reference (see `Design Sources`, `Instruction Tests` & `Simulation Sources`, and `Testbenches` respectively).
-However, if you wish to verify this endeavor's results on your end, the following would be needed.
+It is suggested for you to only watch the video documentation or skim through the written documentation due to the project's tediousness.
+Design, simulation, and testbench files from the workbench (`CS21_Project2_v2\`) were also fetched for your quick reference (see `Design Sources\`, `Instruction Tests\` & `Simulation Sources\`, and `Testbenches\` respectively).

+However, if you wish to verify our results on your end, the following would be needed.
 - Windows 10 or higher
 - For high-performance systems, one may use Xilinx Vivado 2021.2 Suite: Download through https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2021-2.html (will require account registration).
 - For low-performance systems, one may use EDA Playground.
 Web app through https://edaplayground.com/ (will require account registration).
 Please see Project 2 Specs page 25 for full guide.